$0 Vaud School Meeting Prep Checklist

 Allophone Students and the Language Factor

-If your child is also an allophone student — learning French as an additional language — the school system has specific pathways.
-Allophone students are placed in classes with a differentiated French acquisition program (FLS — Français Langue Scolaire).
-However, here is the critical nuance: language acquisition delays and learning disabilities can look identical in early assessment.
-Vaud schools are supposed to account for the allophone dimension before initiating a special education procedure, but in practice, expat families sometimes find their child being assessed for SEN when the underlying issue is simply French immersion stress.
+If your child is also an allophone student — learning French as an additional language — ask the school what French-language integration support is available locally.
+Language acquisition delays and learning disabilities can look identical in early assessment.
+Vaud schools should account for the allophone dimension before initiating a special education procedure, but in practice, expat families sometimes find their child being assessed for SEN when the underlying issue is simply French immersion stress.

 If your child has a pre-existing diagnosis from your home country, bring translated copies of all assessments to the school early.
 A certified French translation of a neuropsychological report from the US or UK carries significant weight in Vaud's assessment process — far more than a Google-translated summary.